On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: The elliptic Kashiwara-Vergne Lie algebra

+where $\nu$ is the automorphism of $Ass_2$ defined by \eqref{nu}.
 In paragraph \ref{Wkrv}, we prove that $W_{\lie{krv}}$ is a Lie algebra under the Poisson or Ihara bracket, and give a description of $W_{\lie{krv}}$ via two properties, the ``twisted'' versions of the two defining properties of $V_{\lie{krv}}$ given in Definition \ref{Vkrv}.